 Visiting the floe edge, where the land-fast ice meets the open water of the Arctic Ocean, is often regarded as the quintessential Arctic experience.
 With amazing opportunities to witness the migration of whales including narwhal, beluga and bowhead, as well as polar bear and other Arctic wildlife sightings, it’s no wonder so many polar travellers are seeking a floe edge adventure.
 One of the top questions travellers ask is; “when is the best time to visit the floe edge?”

-The simple answer is that you can visit the Lancaster Sound floe edge from mid-May to early-July.
-But, while travellers can have an amazing adventure at the floe edge throughout this time period, the experience will vary depending on season.
+The simple answer is that you can visit the Eclipse Sound floe edge from mid-May to early-July.
+But, while travellers can have an amazing adventure at the floe edge throughout this time period, the experience will vary depending on the season.

 First Cracks: Mid to Late-May